msouppe/Ceph/paper/paper.md

 # Introduction
 ## Background
 Setting up a distributed system like Ceph is hard and complex because there are many different components that make up Ceph.
 The goal of this project is to implement a workflow for Ceph experimentation.
 Instead of going the traditional route of manually installing everything in ad-hoc ways, a SciOps (DevOps for science) methodology is followed to create an experimentation workflow for Ceph.
 This results in having reproducible studies, transparency (open science), experiments that are amenable to collaboration and extension.
-In summary, we apply the SciOps methodology to Ceph experimentation that is typical of storage and data-management R&D settings (e.g think of companies such as Toshiba, WD, Samsung, etc.).
+In summary, we apply the SciOps methodology to Ceph experimentation that is typical of storage and data-management R&D settings (e.g companies such as Toshiba, WD, Samsung, etc.).
 This report describes the process of how the workflow was implemented and how it can be used.

 The audience of this project is targeted towards several groups such as any newcomer of Ceph or existing users wanting a simple workflow for Ceph experimentation.
 Anecdotally, when students take a course in distributed systems and need to setup a distributed environment, it can take several weeks *just* to get the system up and running.
 If a student were in a ten week class, that does not give students enough time to play around with the system and report interesting observations or results since time is very limited.
 Reducing the overhead of the setup time will allow for more time working on a project versus spending time getting the system up and running.
 The workflow that has been implemented will allow for a variety of testing, but this paper focuses on one benchmarking test which will be performed as a proof of concept basis.
 Some of these tests which can be performed within Ceph include performance, scalability, correctness, availability, and overhead.
 The contributions of this project include:

 * Applying SciOps methodology to implement a Ceph experimentation workflow;
 * A template to deploy and test a Ceph cluster.

-The remainder of this paper is organized as the following, @Sec:approach describes the approach and technologies used to create the workflow. @Sec:pipeline goes into detail about the different stages in the pipeline. @Sec:challenge reflects on the challenges while creating the experimentation workflow. @Sec:results describes the experimental results and outcome of the experimentation workflow.
+The remainder of this paper is organized as follows, @Sec:approach describes the approach and technologies used to create the workflow. @Sec:pipeline goes into detail about the different stages in the pipeline. @Sec:challenge reflects on the challenges while creating the experimentation workflow. @Sec:results describes the experimental results and outcome of the experimentation workflow.
 Lastly, @Sec:future describes the future work and how this project can be further developed.

 ## Ceph
 Ceph [@weil_ceph] is an open source software that provides excellent performance, reliability, highly scalable objects, block, and file-based storage in a distributed system.
-Other features that are integrated within are having no single point of failure, uses commodity hardware and dynamically increase or decrease nodes where the system will be able to fully recover with underlying algorithms.
+Other features include having no single point of failure, using commodity hardware and dynamically increasing or decreasing nodes where the system will be able to fully recover with underlying algorithms.

 As previously mentioned Ceph is scalable.
 A Ceph cluster consists of many roles such as monitors, agents, OSDs, clients, managers, and rgws.
 For this project a small Ceph cluster is created, but the experiment is agnostic to the size of the cluster.
 When first starting out with Ceph, there is a minimum requirement of three nodes needed to get the system running.
 Each of these three nodes have their own role: a monitor node, one object storage device (OSD) node, and a client node.
 The monitor node contains a "cluster map" which is the set of maps comprising of the roles of a monitor, OSDs, placement group (PG), MDS, and CRUSH map [@ceph_docs].
 These five different maps in the "cluster map" have knowledge of the whole cluster topology.
 Moreover, the monitor node provides logging and authentication services which are used when setting up the system.
 The OSD node is in charge of storing objects on a local file system and providing access to them over the network [@ceph_docs].
 It is also important that there is one monitor node in a Ceph cluster because the monitor node acts as a leader for the cluster.
 Additionally, it is important to always have an odd amount of nodes in the system because we want the system to reach consistency so if there is an even amount of nodes there is a possibility of not obtaining a majority.
 When there is no majority, a system can get stuck and not reach consistency.
-For a proof of concept this paper focuses on a small system.
+For a proof of concept this paper focuses on a small system of three nodes; one monitor, one object storage daemon, and one client.

 # Approach {#sec:approach}
 In order to get a Ceph cluster running for experimentation, there are different tools that are used to automate and create a Ceph system; Cloudlab, Ceph Benchmarking Tool, Ceph-Ansible, Docker, and Popper.
 Some of these tools will need user credentials meaning that a user will need to create an account which are Cloudlab, Docker, and Github.
 Popper does not need credentials and can be installed through the terminal via the command, `pip install popper`.
 The first step in the workflow is changing/writing code and then building that code.
 Next, resources get allocated via Cloudlab.
 Proceeding this step, Ceph-ansible is used to deploy the code and then the Ceph Benchmarking Tool is used to run the different tests to be conducted on Ceph.
 Lastly, Jupyter is used to help analyze the results.